tatey/quiethub-chrome/README.md

 I have so many notifications that the unread notification count becomes noisy and useless.
+My e-mail client does a better job of sorting than the GitHub UI.
 This chrome extension hides it.

 Here's how you do it.

 1. Clone this repository into your favourite directory
 2. Open Extensions